abolfazl1992/HyperThink-Framework/README.md

 You can find the full, ready-to-use framework in this file:
 [`HyperThink_FRAMEWORK_v1.0.md`](HyperThink_FRAMEWORK_v1.0.md)

-*(This is the one you want!
-It includes the "my" phrasing to make it feel like your direct instruction to the AI, making it even more personal and effective.)*
+*It includes the "my" phrasing to make it feel like your direct instruction to the AI, making it even more personal and effective.)*

 ## 📄 License Stuff (The Legal Bit)
 This project is licensed under the **MIT License**.
 You can see the full details in the `LICENSE` file.